Scott Blewett: Atlanta Braves (second stint)

 On April 20, 2025, Blewett was traded to the Atlanta Braves in exchange for cash considerations.
 In 11 appearances (one start) for Atlanta, he logged a 2-0 record and 5.51 ERA with 13 strikeouts across 16 1/3 innings pitched.
 Blewett was designated for assignment following the promotion of Craig Kimbrel on June 5.

 Baltimore Orioles (second stint)

 On June 6, 2025, Blewett was traded to the Baltimore Orioles in exchange for cash considerations.
 He allowed 16 earned runs with 12 strikeouts in 21 2/3 innings pitched across 11 appearances.
 On July 13, Blewett was placed on the injured list due to right elbow discomfort.
 He was transferred to the 60-day injured list on August 26.
 On September 19, Blewett was activated from the injured list and designated for assignment.
 He cleared waivers and was sent outright to the Triple-A Norfolk Tides on September 22.
 Blewett elected free agency on September 29.

+St. Louis Cardinals

+On November 24, 2025, Blewett signed a minor league contract with the St. Louis Cardinals.
+He began the 2026 season with the Triple-A Memphis Redbirds, pitching to a 4–1 record and 5.18 ERA with 63 strikeouts and six saves across 37 appearances.
+On July 17, 2026, the Cardinals selected Blewett's contract, adding him to their active roster.
+He made one scoreless appearance for St. Louis, recording two strikeouts in two innings pitched against the Los Angeles Angels on July 21.
+The following day, Blewett was designated for assignment by the Cardinals.

+Athletics

+On July 26, 2026, Blewett was traded to the Athletics in exchange for cash considerations.